Dedicated to democratic climate-action mobilisation and the Mahurangi

 Te Muri Saddle to Hungry Creek Road Most of the 3.5-kilometre scenic ridge road from the saddle to the summit of Hungry Creek Road is all-but level, rising and falling less than 15 metres in 500 walked.
 The rearward, receding coastal vistas are handsomely replaced by terrestrial panoramas—the ridgeline that carriers the scenic Mahurangi West Road to the north, and glimpses of Pūhoi Estuary to the south.
 The last glimpse of that estuary includes the former Schischka farmhouse and, just upstream of it, the landform suggested, in 2016, as the natural southern abutment of a sympathetically serpentine footbridge estuary crossing—complete with pivoting section,technically a swing bridge, but too readily confused with the colloquial New Zealand term for a simple pedestrian suspension bridge echoing that which once crossed the river near Pūhoi.

 To rebuild 2.2 kilometres of Hungry Creek Road and the farm road,220 metres and an extensionsay, 200 metres to it, to access the “main [Te Muri Regional Park] arrival area” proposed in the draft planAuckland Council’s draft Regional Parks Management Plan, issued for public consultation 10 December 2021—sufficient to safely allow two-way traffic that included horse floats—would involve tens of millions of dollars.
-The cost would be considerably greater if, additionally, provision was made to for safe pedestrian access.
-While the twin imperatives of climate response and equity of access would surely require it, it is instructive that Auckland Transport, when upgrading the road to Mahurangi West Regional Park in 2020, made no provision for pedestrians—this, despite Ngārewa Drive long being used by Mahurangi West and park-visitor walkers.
+The cost would be considerably greater if, simultaneously, provision was also made for safe pedestrian, cycle or bridle access.
+While the twin imperatives of climate response and equity of access would surely require it, it is instructive that Auckland Transport, when upgrading the road to Mahurangi West Regional Park in 2020, made no provision for pedestrians—this, despite Ngārewa Drive long being used by locals and park-visitor walkers alike.

 Up Hungry Creek Road – The hard way Walked in the other direction, from Pūhoi to Te Muri Beach, the first 1.1-kilometre, 137-metre climb up Hungry Creek Road can fairly be described as a gut-buster.
 But rather than seek to engineer a 1:12 walking and cycling switchback pathway, the simple expedient of providing numerous bench-and-platform viewing points should at least be trialled.
 The view, although now dominated by the sweep of the Arawhiti ki Pūhoi motorway viaduct, is dramatic, and increasingly so with elevation.
 Designed appropriately, the bench-and-platform structure could retrospectively form part of a grade-separated pathway, should billions suddenly materialise for other-than-motorway infrastructure.